Bens De Luxe Delicatessen & Restaurant: Demolition and curation

 On April 4, 2008, the city of Montreal stated it planned to allow demolition of the building and held a public hearing.
 On June 3 the Ville-Marie council unanimously voted to demolish the building, a condition being the developer must commemorate the deli in the new building.
 Demolition started September 25.
 On October 1, the iconic Bens wrap-around sign was removed and October 29 the vertical red Bens sign, that was visible for several blocks, was taken down.
 Demolition was complete in November.
 The deli memorabilia, including autographed photos from Bens Wall of Fame, menus and interior signage, were donated to the McCord Museum.
 The large red letters from above the main entrance are now on display in the Communication Studies and Journalism (CJ) building on the Loyola campus of Concordia University as part of the Montreal Signs Project.
 The MSP also holds much of the exterior signage, though this is not on display due to its fragility.

+Notable events

+The National Film Board documentary Ladies and Gentlemen...
+Mr Leonard Cohen interviewed Leonard Cohen at Bens Deli in 1965 (seen at 32 minutes and 49 seconds into the film).

+In a notable historic event, Bens Deli hosted the official unveiling of Canada's two-dollar coin: dubbed "the toonie", on February 19, 1996.

 An exhibit about Bens was held at the McCord Museum in 2014.
 "Bens: The Legendary Deli" displayed some 100 artifacts, including menus, photos, dishes, and testimonials.